wadester/asciidoc_notes/README.md

-Since the early 1990s, I have been creating "Minidocs" using a format similar to AsciiDoc and even created a simple formatter that converted from these to HTML (private project).
-I wanted to get away from the custom format and used an open source format plus tool suite.
-AsciiDoc fit my needs.
+Since the early 1990s, I have been creating "Minidocs" using a format similar to AsciiDoc and even created a simple formatter that converted from these into HTML (private project, not OSS).
+I wanted eliminate this custom format and stop supporting the legacy tool by using a similar, open source format plus tool suite.
+AsciiDoc fit my needs!

 Migration from the existing format to AsciiDoc is very simple: